AdobeDocs/analytics-platform.en/help/use-cases/data-export/queryservice-export-datasets.md

 ---
-title: Experience Platform Query Service, Data Distiller & Dataset Export
+title: Experience Platform Query Service (Data Distiller) & Export datasets
-description: Describes how to use Query Service, Data Distiller and Dataset Export to export data for data validation, from a data lake, data warehouse or BI tools, or prepare for AI / ML.
+description: Describes how to use Query Service (Data Distiller) and Dataset export to export data for data validation, from a data lake, data warehouse or BI tools, or prepare for AI / ML.
 solution: Customer Journey Analytics
 feature: Use Cases
 hide: yes